TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         A data provider is a data source that can be used by other components in the TYPO3 system.
-Data providers are commonly used for passing on data in the backend (for example defining available icons, item keys and values).
+Data providers are commonly used for passing on data in the backend (for example by defining which icons are available, item keys and values).

     ..  _datahandler: